bcProFoundation/building-blocks/docs/en/manual/development/README.md

 - The password must contain at least one uppercase letter
 - The password must contain at least one number
 - The password must contain at least one special character
+- The password may not contain sequences of three or more repeated characters
 - phone must be MobileE164. (ie. +911234567890)
 - email must be valid email address